howerj/forth-cpu/readme.md

 TODO:
 - Fully implement the Forth interpreter
-- Describe and show its operation on here
+- Describe and show its operation on here including memory layout, list of words, word layout, ...

 # Using Forth as a bootloader